DannyM9021/cecs450/README.md

 ## Definitions
 - Non- rapid eye movement (NREM) sleep- divided in stages varying in brain wave patterns, eye movements, and muscle tone.

 - Rapid eye movement (REM) sleep- a kind of sleep that occurs at intervals characterized by rapid eye movements, more dreaming, bodily movement, and faster pulse and breathing.

-- NREM (Non- REM) sleep-

 - Caffeine consumption - the amount of caffeine consumed in the 24 hours prior to bedtime (in mg)

 - Alcohol consumption - the amount of alcohol consumed in the 24 hours prior to bedtime (in oz).
 A standard drink in the United States contain 0.6 oz of pure alcohol.
 Which means a regular beer (12oz)  usually contain about 5% alcohol and a 5 ounces of table wine, typically contains about 12% alcohol.

+- Insomnia - a sleep disorder characterize by difficulty falling asleep, staying asleep, or both.

+- Sleep Apnea - a condition that in which a person's breathing stops and restarts many times during sleep.

 ## Findings